Olagok01/alx-system_engineering-devops/0x00-shell_basics/README.md

-script for printing current working directory
+solution script to all task on shell